ProteinsWebTeam/pyinterprod/README.md

 The optional arguments are:

 - `--import-sequences`: import sequences from the UniParc database
-- `--top-up`: only import new sequences or prepare new jobs instead of re-doing everything
+- `--top-up`: only import new sequences
 - `--clean`: delete obsolete data (for retired analyses)
 - `--dry-run`: show the number of jobs to run and exit
 - `-l, --list`: list active analyses and exit